mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ## Don't Let a Bad Experience Ruin Everything

+# Common Misconceptions

+- I NEED to be a junior to get an internship
+- I NEED to match all the job requirements
+- I'm only a freshman, there's nothing I can do
+- I NEED internships to get internships
+- I will start looking for internships in March
+- Projects aren't important
+- Applying online is useless
+- The career fair is useless
+- My uncle works at Google, he'll get me in
+- I already have interviews, I can stop applying now
+- You NEED to put your GPA, no matter how low it is

 # Key Takeaways

 If you've skipped everything, I guess here's a quick tl;dr of the main points